Syslifters/sysreptor/docs/docs/designer/field-types.md

 * ID: A unique identifier for the field.
 This ID is used to access the field in the HTML/Vue template.
 * Data Type: The data type defines the structure of the field and its allowed values.
 See below for a list of available data types.
 * Label: The label is shown in the input form when writing a report.
 It is a friendly name for users to understand what the field is for.
 * Required: Mark the field as required (must be filled) or optional (can be empty).
-If a required field is not filled out, a warning message generated before publishing the report.
+If a required field is not filled out, a warning message is generated before publishing the report.
 * Default Value: The default value is the initial value of the field when creating a new project.
 Some fields support TODOs in the default value to remind the user to fill out parts of the field.